-Dordt College seeks to provide a holistic learning experience in which classroom and other educational activities work hand-in-hand with every other aspect of a student's experience.
+Dordt seeks to provide a holistic learning experience in which classroom and other educational activities work hand-in-hand with every other aspect of a student's experience.

 A kingdom perspective is infused throughout the curriculum.
 Dordt's curriculum is designed to help students develop Christian insight within a four-point framework: